serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 incoherent top-level instances, the search succeeds, returning the prime candidate.
 Otherwise the search fails.
 ```

+It fails because the remaining instance is not incoherent.

 Here we come across a crucial aspect of instance resolution, that the algorithm
 never backtracks.
 When the algorithm failed at the last step, if it could